 Group Discussions (Including Book Clubs and other Groups)

 Not every discussion needs to have the competitive aspect of a debate.
-For a more casual method of engaging students, try the live or virtual book club arrangement.
+For a more simple method of engaging students, try the live or virtual book club arrangement.

-Whereas the debate activity described above has roles prescribed and rules to determine who speaks when, in a book club students have to show initiative to speak up.
-Some are not going to want to take this opportunity and will prefer to listen quietly.
-It’s okay for them to be shy, but as the teacher you should try to give everyone who wants to speak a chance to do so, and even give some encouragement to quiet students.
+Whereas the debate activity described above has roles prescribed and rules to determine who speaks when in a book club, students have to show initiative to speak up.
+Some will not want to take this opportunity and will prefer to listen quietly.
+It’s okay for them to be shy, but as the teacher, you should try to give everyone who wants to speak a chance to do so, and even give some encouragement to quiet students.

-A great way to get a discussion started is using an interactive response system to “take the temperature” of the class.
+A great way to start a discussion is using an interactive response system to “take the temperature” of the class.
 Did they enjoy the book?
 What words would they use to describe it?
-Students can submit their answers anonymously and the aggregate answers can be shown publicly, in a word cloud or bar chart.
+Students can submit their answers anonymously and the aggregate answers can be shown publicly in a word cloud or bar chart.

-Group Discussions are also great ways for teaching soft skills to students.
+Group Discussions are also great ways to teach soft skills to students.

 💡 Looking for more?
 We’ve got 12 best student engagement strategies!

-Picking a great interactive classroom activity will make things more interesting for your students but also more interesting for you, the teacher!
-Learn on how to improve online learning student engagement.
+Picking great interactive classroom activities will make things more interesting for your students but also more interesting for you, the teacher!
+Learn how to improve online learning student engagement.

-Whenever you are starting to feel that your teaching routine is falling into a rut, you can break out any of the above ideas in order to shake things up and re-energise your class and yourself!
+Whenever you start to feel that your teaching routine is falling into a rut, you can break out any of the above ideas to shake things up and re-energise your class and yourself!

-As you may have already noticed, so many classroom activities are elevated with the right software.
-Making learning more fun for teachers and students alike is one of the key goals of AhaSlides, our interactive presentation software.
+As you may have already noticed, many classroom activities are elevated with the right software.
+Making learning more fun for teachers and students alike is one of the critical goals of AhaSlides, our interactive presentation software.

-If you’re ready to take your classroom engagement to the next level, click here and find out more about our free and premium plans for education professionals.
+If you’re ready to take your classroom engagement to the next level, click here and learn more about our free and premium plans for education professionals.